17 Spectacular places to visit in Malaga (beyond beaches)

 1. Malaga Cathedral

-It is easy to see why Malaga Cathedral is one of the best places to visit in Malaga.
+It is easy to see why Malaga Cathedral is one of the best places to visit.
 This Roman Catholic church is one of the most important monuments in the city.
-Malaga Cathedral is, in fact, one of the finest examples of Baroque-Renaissance architecture in Spain.
+Why, you may ask?
+Because Malaga Cathedral is one of the finest examples of Baroque-Renaissance architecture in Spain.

-Believe it or not, many years ago, when the Christians took over Malaga, the Catholic monarchs wanted to display their power.
-They decided to build Malaga Cathedral on the site of a former mosque, like other cathedrals in Spain.
+Believe it or not, many years ago, when the Christians took over this city, the Catholic monarchs wanted to display their power.
+They decided to build a cathedral on the site of a former mosque, like other cathedrals in Spain.
 The construction work started in the 16th century.
 It took over 200 years to build it.

 A small courtyard with fragrant orange trees is the only part of the mosque which survived.

-Building Malaga Cathedral was an ambitious project, and it suddenly stopped when funds dried up.
-Look closely, and you will notice that Malaga Cathedral is incomplete.
+Here’s where it gets juicy: building this cathedral was an ambitious project, and it suddenly stopped when funds dried up.
+Look closely, and you will notice that this cathedral is incomplete.
 You are right to think that this beautiful church lacks one of its towers.
 The original plans had two towers, but due to a shortage of money, they completed only the North Tower.
-Because of the Cathedral’s unfinished state, the locals call it the One-Armed Lady.
+Because of the cathedral’s unfinished state, the locals call it the One-Armed Lady.

 For many tourists, this church is one of the city’s main sights